MikeHibbert/TTRServer/README.md

 ## Notes

 - In dev, the 3D generation call is stubbed and will fall back to the best cached asset if generation times out or is unavailable.
-- Embeddings are computed via `sentence-transformers` and stored in `3d_assets.metadata` under key `embedding` for similarity search.
+- Embeddings are computed via `sentence-transformers` and stored in `3d_assets.meta` under key `embedding` for similarity search.
 - Imprint events are logged (console) but not persisted per spec.

+## Seeding

+- Run `python -m app.seed` to insert:
+  - Vignettes for houses 1–5 with base prompts and memory scripts.
+  - Initial 3D assets with precomputed embeddings to enable fallback selection.
+  - You can edit `app/seed.py` to add more assets or vignette data.

 ## Project Structure